Designing Fireproof Systems

 It is learnable.

-I walked through fire once.
+I have walked through many fires.